A previous Social Media Lab study found that Facebook doesn’t penalize the reach of posts by third-party scheduling apps.

-I gather Link Clicks, Likes, and Retweets solely for comparison purposes and perhaps further blog posts.
+We will gather Link Clicks, Likes, and Retweets solely for comparison purposes and perhaps further blog posts.

 Here are the tweets:

-Accounts to Test for the Third-Party Scheduling App Experiment
+Twitter Accounts to Test Third-Party Scheduling Apps

 To properly test something, we need to post using multiple Twitter accounts and using multiple tools.